robotics-upo/fire_node/README.md

 e) threshval.
 It makes a threshold on the images through a non-negative integer.
 By default, 200 is set.

 f) rows and cols.
-They are integers which are used to build the kernel (matrix) of the opening
+They are integers which are used to set the number of rows and columns of the kernel, respectively.
+Those are used to make the opening transformation.